Renting in London: Top tips to stay ahead of the game

 - Research current rental values in areas/streets that interest you, in as much detail as possible.
 As with everything else, the more you shop around, the more likely you are to find a bargain.

 - Rental values in London generally mirror property sale prices, with the highest rents to be found in prime central London and the lowest in the outlying boroughs, particularly those located to the east of the city centre.
 In Bexley, Havering, Barking and Dagenham, average monthly rents are just over £1,000.
 To the west, Hillingdon offers some of the best value.

 - To assist with your search, set-up a property alert at OnTheMarket.com today.
-Many agents advertising at OnTheMarket.com are launching their new-to-market properties exclusively here first.* Find a reputable agent with experience and expertise in lettings.
+OnTheMarket.com features thousands of new properties each month, 24 hours or more before they are advertised on Rightmove or Zoopla.* Find a reputable agent with experience and expertise in lettings.
 They will be able to complement your online searches with useful advice and local knowledge.
 Ask lots of questions and build a good relationship with your agent so you are one of the first people that they call when a new property is listed.
 Then view the property as soon as possible to stay ahead in a competitive market.

 - Expect to pay top dollar if a property is in immaculate condition.
 Conversely, be prepared to haggle if the property needs a bit of decorative TLC.
 You may well get better value as a result.

 - Be sure to factor in the possibility of a future rent increase, particularly if you are planning to stay in a property for a number of years.
 “We are seeing a definite preference for long-term renting,” says Stephanie Nash, Head of Fulham lettings at Strutt & Parker.
 “More and more landlords are favouring longer-term tenancies which provide greater security for both landlord and tenant.”